Caring for bees

 - bluebells, rosemary, geranium and honeysuckle

-- ivy and shrub willows provide food in early and late parts of the year
+- ivy and shrub willows for food in early and late parts of the year

 Bumblebees need to find places to nest and hibernate in.
 You can help by: